What is HTML Escape Unescape?

 Loading Tool...

-Paste entity-encoded text in the Unescape panel to recover readable text.
+Paste entity-encoded strings from APIs, databases, or email templates into the Unescape panel to decode them back into readable plain text.

 Most workflows at minimum escape `<`, `>`, `&`, double quotes, and apostrophes.
 Depending on context, additional characters may also be encoded using numeric entities.